Ore. Dept. of Public Safety Standards and Training

 • One member who is a sheriff recommended to the Governor by the Oregon State Sheriffs’ Association

-• Representative of the collective bargaining unit that represents the largest number of individual workers in the DOC
+• One member who is a representative of the collective bargaining unit that represents the largest number of individual workers in the Department of Corrections

 • Public Member